csjha2000/asic-design-class/README.md

 # TASK 5
 ( 22/07/2024 )

-## AIM : To execute in instructed assembly instructions using a given verilog code for a riscV processor and compare the waveform with Hardcoded instructions.
+## AIM : To execute assembly instructions using a given verilog code for a riscV processor and compare the waveform with Hardcoded instructions.

 There is some variations in the ISA followed by RISCV and the hardcoded ISA for the below given instrucions.
 The differences are shown in the table below :